Some women find themselves regretting divorce, wondering if their decision to end the marriage was made in haste.

 Second, make a decision on what you want to do now.
 Do you want him back?
 Then go for it!
 If not, let him go and move on with your life, too.
 Take your eyes off of him dating, and start dating yourself.
 Take some time to rediscover who you are now, and be that beautiful attractive woman for whomever you choose to have in your life going forward.
 No regrets.

 Virginia's Question: I was married for twenty years and we had two children together.
 My daughter is 16 and son 23.
 He drank a lot during our marriage, went into an AA program, and during the program had an affair.
 I told him I wanted a divorce.
-Now I regret it because it's been 3 years and I still can't get over the divorce.
+Now I regret my divorce because it's been 3 years and I still can't get over it.
 He's found someone new and they are now living together.
 He's told me that he is happier than he has ever has been (which hurts even more).
 I am in Divorce Care, go to Church and believe in God.
 I have days where I am OK, but I think of the time I spent with him and it hurts.
 I consider myself an intelligent person, so why can't I get over this?

 Gloria's Answer: Come on, Virginia!
 You are so much more than this!
 Where is your faith?
 Where is your belief that God will take care of you?
 Where is your memory about a man who was an alcoholic and had an affair with another woman after you stayed faithful to him for so many years?

 My heart just breaks for beautiful, strong, intelligent women who continue to suffer because they say they still love him.
 HE is not worth it!
-YOU deserve to be happy, and ultimately you and you alone are keeping that happiness at bay.
+YOU deserve to be happy and ultimately, you and you alone are keeping that happiness at bay.
 Your ex-husband has moved on, so let him go and wish him well.
 Then get real with yourself about who you are and the role you want to play in your own life.

-You've got a 16 year old daughter who is watching you.
+You've got a 16-year-old daughter who is watching you.
 Do you want her to grow up thinking that it's okay to put up with everything that you've tolerated for all these years?
 Wouldn't you like for her to pick a man who loves her and stays faithful to her, and have enough respect for herself to leave if he chooses otherwise?
-Would you like for her to suffer like you have been over someone who is not worth it?
+Would you like for her to suffer as you have been over someone who is not worth it?
 Stop all of this now.
 Stand up for yourself and your daughter by being the role model she needs by showing her how strong and resourceful you are.
 You are not a martyr or a victim here, so stop acting like one.

 Cyndi's Question: After I divorced my first husband, I met and married a truly wonderful man who loves me very much.
 He tries so hard to make me happy, but I feel like I'll never be as comfortable, connected or love him as much as I loved my ex.
 We don't seem to have that "best friend" quality that my ex and I had.
 Truthfully, I still miss my ex in a lot of ways, especially the friendship, although we did have some major problems in our marriage.

 I WANT so badly to truly connect with my new husband.
 He deserves more than this, but my feelings get in the way of that.
 I can't seem to get rid of these feelings for my ex no matter what I do.
 My husband doesn't know I feel this way because I truly do not want to hurt him.
-I treat him as if none of these feelings exist, and I suffer it silently.
-How do I get over my ex, and devote my whole heart and all my love to my wonderful, deserving husband?
+I treat him as if none of these feelings exist and I suffer it silently.
+How do I get over my ex and devote my whole heart and all my love to my wonderful, deserving husband?
 Can I ever truly love him?
 I pray often for this to happen.

 Gloria's Answer: Cyndi, what a wonderful question.
 This is a situation that so many women face after divorce.
 For some, that next relationship is all that the first wasn't.
 But for others that had really wonderful and great times in their first marriages, it just isn't the same.
 And the truth is - it isn't the same and it never will be!